Building A Matcha Tea Shop Case Study

 Reviews, Reviews, Reviews

-Reviews are mission critical in any industry, but especially the food and beverage space.
-Many sub-markets for restaurants are over saturated…everyone has a dream of having a food cart, a cafe, or a bakery.
+Reviews are mission critical in any industry, but especially in the food and beverage space.
+Many sub-markets for restaurants are oversaturated.
+Everyone dreams of having a food cart, a cafe, or a bakery.

 In relation to the previous section, we got listed on directories for local visibility when people looked for our competitors in London and Fulham.
 Then from here we started getting reviews.